origami-z/salt-codemod/README.md

 3. Run `node /path/to/this/repo/index.js`

 Use `--help` to see all available flags. e.g. if you want to migrate from v1.0.0 to v1.1.0, then do `--from 1.0.0 --to 1.1.0`

+Note: TypeScript conversion will automatically pick up `tsconfig.json` at the current folder.
+If you're using monorepo without a tsconfig at the root, could opt to use `tsSourceGlob` instead.